trailofbits/sienna-locomotive/README.md

 ## Directory Structure

 In the repository targeted for fuzzing, you must create a .fuzzci folder.
+When building, it can be assumed that libFuzzer.a will be in the .fuzzci directory and the build process will be starting from the root of the repository (exception is this repo during testing, which starts in the `sample/` directory).
 This folder structure is as follows:

 ```bash
 .fuzzci/